Crymych: Worship

 Crymych stands at the meeting point of three (formerly Anglican) parishes: Llanfair-Nant-Gwyn to the north, Penrydd to the east and Llanfyrnach to the south.
 Of these, only Llanfyrnach parish (now Church in Wales) remains active.

 The two chapels in the village are Antioch Welsh Independent Chapel, built in 1845 and restored in 1874 and 1927, and Seion Welsh Baptist Church, built in 1900.

 Culture

 Crymych and District Choir performs locally, nationally and internationally.
-Bois y Frenni is another local choir whose history dates from World War 2.
+Bois y Frenni is another local choir whose history dates from World War II.
 There is a thriving and successful youth activity group in Aelwyd Crymych whose activities range across the whole spectrum of the arts.
 Crymych is twinned with Plomelin in Brittany.

 Sport

 Crymych is home to Crymych RFC, a rugby union team formed in 1984 and a cricket club which fields sides in the third and sixth divisions of the Pembrokeshire Cricket League.
 "Ras Frenni" running road race (over 4 and 8 miles) was held for the 23rd time in July 2014.

+Crymych also has a football club, Crymych F.C., which was formed in 2019.